imanihenderson/flixster-starter/README.md

 ### Shout out

 Give a shout out to somebody from your cohort that especially helped you during your project.
 This can be a fellow peer, instructor, TA, mentor, etc.

+    -Michelle helped me a lot with implementing my video trailer functionality.
+I had a small bug that she helped a lot with debugging.